LP653/odin-recipes/README.md

 # odin-recipes

 This is The Odin Project's first project in the Foundations course.

-It is a recipe website.
+It is an initial draft of a recipe website, with the barest of HTML bones.

-[Add what skills I have learned from this project]
+I look forward to making it look much better after learning more.